BitDevsNYC/BitDevsNYC.github.io/_posts/2022-03-20-contributing-to-the-bitdevs-nyc-newseltter.md

 #### Stylistic Notes

 - Order the pull requests by PR number
-- Order the repositories as specified above
+- Order the repositories as displayed in the [template](https://github.com/BitDevsNYC/BitDevsNYC.github.io/blob/master/_posts/_template.md#pull-requests-and-repo-updates)
 - Include the full PR title as the link text for the link unless a more descriptive title is required

 #### Content Notes